 Lauren at Honestly WTF turned me on to this talented woman, who does carvings from crayons.
 What a great idea and these carvings are so interesting.
 I doubt I could do the craft justice but they are unique.

 Diem Chau doesn’t offer how to do it.
 But, I am mentioning her work because it is so unique and creative.
 I am sharing this with you in case you carve with wood.
 You might want to try carving crayons.
 They are similar but the crayons are softer and easier to ply.

 Batik Fabric with Crayons

 She used several boxes of crayons that she purchased at the Dollar Store, 100% cotton fabric, asphalt fabric spray paint, black fabric pen, cheap paintbrushes, muffin tin, deep dish griddle, newspaper, and an iron.
-The whole process is quite intricate but amazing to see.
+The whole process is quite intricate but creates an amazing piece of craft.

 Would You Try to Make Crafts Using Crayons?

-I found a really unique and creative use for crayons called Sun Catchers from The Suburban Mom.
-Jen writes about creating heart shapes for Valentine’s Day.
+I found a really unique and creative use of crayons called Sun Catchers from The Suburban Mom.
+Jen writes about creating heart shapes for Valentine’s Day but don't limit the shapes to hearts.
+Other shapes will do like flowers, triangles, squares or combinations.
 She also says it is really simple to create and super quick to make.